formerly Falas Genetic Program Center - All Earth Clutch 2

 That night, Sun had come to the bookstore early, after calling it a day and showering.
 They used the store after-hours for their game, which was okay with the owners, since they also carried a few 'gamer' products like books and dice.
 As long as they bought their supplies from that shop, everything was fine.

-The other guys arrived shortly before Sun did, they were setting up while she knocked on the door and walked in.
+The other guys arrived shortly before Sun did, they were setting up while Star knocked on the door and walked in.
 "Sorry I'm late, I was caught up writing."

 Moon nodded and smiled, whatever her story would be, she'd eventually pass it to them to read and they'd all enjoy it.
 Even if she never liked most of her own pieces of prose, they were clear, easily read and fun things.
 Like her games would be - tonight as promised she wrapped up their adventure, but not before throwing a curve at them: one of their encounters was with a human that actually turned out to be a shapeshifted dragon!